-To send flowers in memory of Margaret Elizabeth White Nedab, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Margaret Elizabeth White Nedab, please visit our Heartfelt Sympathies Store.

 Margaret Elizabeth White Nedab was born by the quiet waters of Quinby, VA on Wednesday, April 7, 1926 to her loving parents, the late Thomas and Lucy Drummond White.